UK: 18+ USA: 21+ | Begambleaware.org | T&Cs apply | Play Responsibly

 Locally born, and a product of the club’s youth system, Gabby Agbonlahor was every inch the “one of our own” players celebrated by fans of any club.
 That he was a striker with a particular knack of netting deciding goals in local derby matches against Birmingham City, only endeared him to the Holte End fans at Villa Park even more.

-Agbonlahor signed for Aston Villa in 2005 and after a couple of short loan spells, firstly with Watford and then Sheffield Wednesday, he made his debut for the club in 2006.
-He would appear in just six games for the club in that season, but for the next decade or so, would become a regular feature of the Villa side under a number of different managers.
-Up until the end of the 2014-15 season, despite a goalscoring tally that could perhaps best be described as erratic, he would appear at least 30 times for the Midlands club in each season, with perhaps his best times coming under Martin O’Neill when the Irishman took the club to three consecutive sixth-place finishes in the Premier League.
-Somewhat like Agbonlahor’s career, however, just when Villa seemed on the edge of a breakthrough into the top echelon of clubs likely to win trophies, a dispute over money and signings between the manager and owner, Randy Lerner, threw things up in the air, and O’Neill left.
+Agbonlahor signed for Aston Villa in 2005 and after a couple of short loan spells with Watford and then Sheffield Wednesday, he made his debut for the club in 2006.
+He would appear in just six games in that season, but for the next decade or so, would become a regular feature of the Villa side under a number of different managers.
+Up until the end of the 2014-15 season, despite a goalscoring tally best described as erratic, he would appear at least 30 times for the Midlands club in each season, with perhaps his best times coming under Martin O’Neill, taking the club to three consecutive sixth-place finishes.
+Somewhat like Agbonlahor’s career, however, just when Villa seemed on the edge of a breakthrough into the top echelon, a dispute over money and signings between the manager and owner, Randy Lerner, threw things up in the air, and O’Neill left.